Limited Partnerships: What You Should Know

 As a business structure, the limited partnership’s biggest perk is the ease with which you can raise money.
 In comparison, its greatest downfall is the general partner’s unlimited liability.

-If you have a close group of silent partners and you don’t mind putting your assets at risk, a limited partnership might be worth it.
+If you have a group of silent partners and don’t mind risking your assets, a limited partnership might be beneficial.
 However, if not, other ownership structures will likely serve your business better.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.